RebeccaFlach/covid-modeling/reports/draft_report.md

 By: Rebecca Flach and Daniel Quinteros

 ## Abstract
-In this paper, we use agent-based models to investigate risk factors for COVID transmission in supermarkets and similar environments.
+Our study replicates and extends previous research on COVID-19 transmission in supermarkets using an agent-based model.
+We analyze factors such as customer mobility, virus transmission, and intervention strategies to mitigate the spread.
+Results suggest that controlling customer arrival rates and implementing face mask policies significantly reduce infections.
+However, the model has limitations, including simplified infection mechanisms and synthetic paths.

 ## Methodology

-We replicated the expirements conducted in **Modeling COVID-19 transmission in supermarkets using an agent-based model** [1], where the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model.
+We replicated the expirements conducted in **Modeling COVID-19 transmission in supermarkets using an agent-based model** [1], where the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model in order to offer insights into mitigating the spread of COVID-19

 #### Store Graph